 Our true limiting factor isn’t financial in nature, but rather our time.
 We have a lot going on in our careers and only so much time in a day or paid-time off we can take from work.
 Our jobs keep our schedules full and don’t often mesh the way we’d like.

 My wife has a rotating call schedule for her residency and up until recently, I had a very time-intensive position as well.
 I worked in investor relations for a Fortune 500 firm, a position which regularly demanded 80 to 100-hour work weeks multiple months during the year.
-In a sense, we were both on call and our schedules rarely aligned.
+In a sense, we were both young professionals on call and our schedules rarely aligned.

 Despite the Marketplace interview’s tone and as I’ve stated above, we don’t make significant sacrifices when it comes to deciding how to save money in our retirement accounts fully.
 I can partially say this because we don’t have opportunities to spend our money.
 But I can firmly say we don’t have the desire to live outside of our means.